 Awards of $10,000 to $18,000 are offered each year to entering transfer students who have demonstrated outstanding academic achievement at their previous institutions.
 Scholarships are renewable annually if the recipient maintains a 3.0 GPA at Salem.

 Music scholarships of $1,000-$16,000 are awarded to incoming students who intend to major in music in recognition of their outstanding musical ability.
 Applicants must participate in auditions on Salem's campus during Scholarship Weekend or by appointment.
 In exceptional circumstances, applicants may submit recorded tapes.
 A reference from the student's music teacher is also required.
 Applicants are judged on the basis of general musicianship, technical proficiency, and level of repertoire as well as on academic achievement and citizenship.
 Each of the scholarships is renewable annually provided the student maintains a 3.0 GPA in her music courses and a 2.0 cumulative GPA.

 John Preston Davis Art Full-Tuition Scholarship

-Students interested in majoring in Studio Art, Art History or Interior Design can apply for the Dr. John Preston Davis Art Scholarship.
+Students interested in majoring in Studio Art, Art History or Design can apply for the Dr. John Preston Davis Art Scholarship.
 The Davis Scholarship is worth full tuition and renewable annually with a 3.0 GPA.
-Students will need to submit an essay (topic below) and provide two letters of recommendation (if majoring in Studio Art or Interior Design, one of these letters should be from an art teacher).
+Students will need to submit an essay (topic below) and provide two letters of recommendation (if majoring in Studio Art or Design, one of these letters should be from an art teacher).
 Finalists will be invited to interview at Scholarship Weekend.
-Studio Art and Interior Design candidates should bring a portfolio at the time of the interview.
+Studio Art and Design candidates should bring a portfolio at the time of the interview.

 Essay Topic: Please respond to the topic below in 300 words.
 The Davis Scholarship Committee is interested in creativity and content.
 Please make sure that what you submit has been thoroughly reviewed for content, correct grammar and spelling.